Google Workspace : Collaboration + productivity apps

 Backing up your data is crucial to the security of your business.
 If you've ever lost a hard drive, you'll know how catastrophic it can be.
 To do it right, you'll want to follow the rule of three: you should have three copies of critical data stored in at least two places, at least one of which should be off-site in case of environmental disaster.

 Duplicati is the perfect choice – it's free, open source, encrypts your data before backing it up, and you can choose for your backups to go to a number of locations.
 That could mean a local drive, a fileserver you've set up yourself, or even a cloud service.

 It can take incremental backups, meaning that – after the initial backup – it needs only send a small amount of data each time it runs to keep its archives up-to-date.
 Yes, it's not pretty, and it might take a bit of technical knowledge to get it (and whatever backup targets you've designated for it) going, but once it's up and running you'll be safe.

 We're ending this list with an antivirus choice that wouldn't normally be high on our list, but the realities of license agreements have forced our hand somewhat.
 You might think that installing something like Avast, AVG or Avira on your users' machines would do the trick and, technically, we're sure they'd be fully protected.

-But delve into the small print and you'll realise their free versions are not actually licensed for small business use – and you wouldn't want to get your business into legal hot water.
+But delve into the small print and you'll realize their free versions are not actually licensed for small business use – and you wouldn't want to get your business into legal hot water.

 Instead, turn to Comodo Antivirus For Small Business, which has a license agreement that specifically states it's valid for small business use.
 It's a fine, no-nonsense package valid for both Windows and Mac devices – there's the usual free AV upgrade hassle, and you'll certainly get more features and stronger security for your business if you do make the leap, but for cash-free protection it's entirely adequate.